stan-dev/design-docs/designs/0027-adjoint-ode.md

 more precomputed during the forward sweep of reverse mode autodiff (AD).
 Instead, during the forward sweep of reverse mode autodiff, the ODE is solved only for the N states (without any sensitivities).
-When reverse mode AD then performs the backward sweep, the adjoints of the input operands are directly computed given the input adjoints.
-This involves a backward solve in time with N states and solving $M$ quadrature problems in addition.
+When reverse mode AD then performs the backward sweep, the autodiff adjoints of the parameters of the ODE (input operands to the ODE function call) are directly computed given the parent autodiff adjoints as defined by the autodiff call graph.
+This calculation involves a backward solve of an adjoint ODE system with $N$ so-called ODE adjoint states as defined by the adjoint method and explained below.
+Along the backward integration of the ODE adjoint problem one has in addition to solve $M$ one-dimensional quadrature problems (one for each parameter of the ODE).

-The numerical complexity is higher for the adjoint method in comparison to the forward method.
+The numerical complexity is higher for the ODE adjoint method in comparison to the forward method.
 While most of the complexity is handled by CVODES, the numerical procedure seems to require more knowledge about the tuning parameters.
 At least at the moment it